rdanter/wrl-rpi-bsp/README.hardware.md

 ---------------

 The following problems have been identified with this BSP:

-* The microUART on the RaspberryPi 3B and 3B+ do not appear to work.

 * Several RPi boards have built-in wireless (wifi) and bluetooth (bt) support.
   The drivers for these devices require binary firmware blobs which are not